RSS3-Network/REPs/REPs/REP-40.md

    - Settler: The settlers initiate submissions of work records to the Value Sublayer.
    - Payment Processor: The payment processors ensure request fees are correctly distributed.
    - Taxer: The taxers calculate the Network's average tax rate and update the settlement contract.
+   - Indexer: The indexer is responsible for structuring activities that take place on the entire Network, and supplying the information via network transparency API.

 ## Rationale